zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-In general, this method replaces [Method5] in [Methods], version 1.
+In general, this Method replaces [Method5] in [Methods], version 1.

 Obtain the IP addresses of the name servers, as extracted from the NS records of apex of the child zone.